Poisson Problem (variable $k$)

 # ----------------------------------------------------------------------- #

-To solve the linear system of equations, one needs to define the coefficient matrix and its degree of freedom and initialized the right-hand side vector.
+To solve the linear system of equations, define the coefficient matrix, determine the degrees of freedom, and initialize the right-hand side vector.

 # Linear System of Equations -------------------------------------------- #